hasura/graphql-engine/docs/graphql/manual/queries/distinct-queries.rst

 You can fetch rows with only distinct values of a column using the ``distinct_on`` argument.

-It is typically recommended to use ``order_by`` along with ``distinct_on`` to ensure we get predictable results *(otherwise any arbitrary row with a distinct value of the column maybe returned)*.
+It is typically recommended to use ``order_by`` along with ``distinct_on`` to ensure we get predictable results *(otherwise any arbitrary row with a distinct value of the column may be returned)*.
 Note that the ``distinct_on`` column needs to be the first column in the ``order_by`` expression.
 See :doc:`sort queries <sorting>` for more info on using ``order_by``.